tomj/Swift-4-Codable-Protocol-Foursquare-API/README.md

 This sample project demonstrates the protocol with the Foursquare API and parses the URL for nearby vegan restaurants.
 Perfect if you have a project that needs to find nearby vegan venues, but it'll work for any other Foursquare API parameter you choose to pass in the URL.

-To get your unique "client ID" and "Client secret" and to learn more about Foursquare API endpoints, go to   https://developer.foursquare.com
+To get your unique "Client ID" and "Client Secret" and to learn more about Foursquare API endpoints, go to   https://developer.foursquare.com

 Copy and paste these into the URL inside your project.
 Run, then tap on the button on the main screen to view the objects fully parsed and ready for use.